bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 <!--Tot hier-->

-### Pie Chart
+### Pie Charts

-Pie charts are suitable for displaying data that can be broken down into categories or parts that add up to a whole.
-They are often used to show proportions or percentages of a whole.
+Another way to compare the proportions of components is a pie chart.
+Pie charts are suitable for displaying data that can be divided into distinct categories which add up to a whole.
+They are commonly used to show the relative proportions or percentages of each category within the total dataset..

-Pie charts are effective for conveying information quickly and intuitively, as the size of each slice corresponds to its percentage of the whole.
-They are also useful for highlighting the relative sizes of each category or part, making it easy to compare them at a glance.
+Pie charts are effective for conveying information quickly and intuitively, as the size of each slice corresponds to its proportion of the whole.
 However, pie charts may not be the best choice for all types of data.
 For example, they can become difficult to read when there are too many categories or when the differences between the sizes of the slices are small.
 In these cases, a bar chart or other visualization (Pie of Pie) may be more appropriate.

-We take our previous example as an example to create a pie chart.
+As an example, we use our previous (fictional) dataset to create a pie chart of the average daily diet of tigers in a zoo:
-The problem is that there are too many categories.
-Therefore, we will narrow down the number of rows by focussing on big cats.
-According to [Wikipedia](https://en.wikipedia.org/wiki/Big_cat) The term "big cat" is typically used to refer to any of the five living members of the genus Panthera, namely the tiger, lion, jaguar, leopard, and snow leopard, as well as the non-pantherine cheetah and cougar.

-Big cats' food intake is relative to their body mass.
-Thus, the knowledge of big cats' food intake relative to their body mass is a fundamental principle used by zoos and wildlife sanctuaries to plan and manage their animals' diets.
-However, in reality, it's a bit more complex than just a simple percentage. but for the sake of the exercise, we will plot the relative body mass of the big cats to make an estimation of their relative food intake.
-This can be visualized in a Pie chart.

-So we select these species first and then create the Pie Chart:

 ![Pie chart](./pics_11_data_visualization/fig09.png)
-*<sub>Figure 9: Pie chart representing the relative weight of big cats in grams</sub>*
+*<sub>Figure 9: Pie chart representing the relative contribution of different food components to the daily diet of lions in zoo</sub>*

 Or with the data labels as percentages shown connected to the pie slices (choose: chart design > chart elements > Data labels > Outside End):

 ![Pie chart](./pics_11_data_visualization/fig10.png)
-*<sub>Figure 10: Pie chart representing the relative weight of big cats in grams.
+*<sub>Figure 10: Pie chart representing the relative contribution of different foord components to the daily diet of lions in zoo. .
 Data labels as percentages are connected to the pie slices.</sub>*

 ### Pie of Pie

 Pie of Pie charts can become handy if the individual slices become small and the Pie chart becomes cluttered.

-Here is an example of a Pie of Pie chart with all the Feline species:
+For example, in this modified version of the previous dataset, the supplements are listed individually rather than being grouped into a single category.
+In a standard pie chart, the supplements may be difficult to distinguish because they represent only a small proportion of the total (Fig. 11A):

-![Pie of Pie chart](./pics_11_data_visualization/fig11.png) *<sub>Figure 11: Pie of Pie chart representing the relative weight of cats in %.
-Data labels and percentages are connected to the pie slices.</sub>*
+![Pie of Pie chart](./pics_11_data_visualization/fig11.png) *<sub>Figure 11: A) Pie chart representing the relative contribution of different foord components to the daily diet of lions in zoo. .
+Data labels as percentages are connected to the pie slices.
+B)  Pie of Pie chart representing the relative contribution of different foord components to the daily diet of lions in zoo. .
+Data labels as percentages are connected to the pie slices.</sub>*

 As you can see, the second Pie is created from the smallest Pie slices from the first Pie chart.
-This creates less clutter when the individual slices become to small.
+This creates less clutter when the individual slices become too small.

-You can format the secondary Pie by right-clicking it > Format Data Series and then use the drop down to select the appropriate Split Series.
+You can format the secondary Pie by right-clicking it > Format Data.
+Here, you can choose the basis on which slices are assigned to the secondary pie chart and specify how many categories are displayed in it.
+Alternatively, you can manually move a category to the primary or secondary pie chart by double clicking the corresponding slice in the chart and selecting the appropriate plot option in the menu.

+>To practice using pie charts in Excel, complete Exercises 5 on the [exercise page](./excel_12_data_visualization_exercises.md).

 ### Radar charts